Seteco/Somorrostro/netdata-backends.md

 - `timeout ms = 20000`, is the timeout in milliseconds to wait for the backend server to process the data.
 By default this is `2 * update_every * 1000`.

 - `send charts matching = *` includes one or more space separated patterns, using ` * ` as wildcard (any number of times within each pattern).
 The patterns are checked against both chart id and chart name.
 A pattern starting with ` ! ` gives a negative match.
 So to match all charts named `apps.*` except charts ending in `*reads`, use `!*reads apps.*` (so, the order is important: the first pattern matching the chart id or the chart name will be used - positive or negative).

+- `send names instead of ids = yes | no` controls the metric names netdata should send to backend. netdata supports names and IDs for charts and dimensions.
+Usually IDs are unique identifiers as read by the system and names are human friendly labels (also unique).
+Most charts and metrics have the same ID and name, but in several cases they are different: disks with device-mapper, interrupts, QoS classes, statsd synthetic charts, etc.

+- `host tags = TAG1=VALUE1 TAG2=VALUE2 ...` defines tags that should be appended on all metrics for the given host.
+These are currently only sent to opentsdb.
+Host tags are mirrored with database replication (streaming of metrics between netdata servers).

 ## monitoring operation